 With refractive lens exchange, both those who are short-sighted and those who are long-sighted can get rid of their glasses.
 Make an appointment for the optician’s initial evaluation and we will work out whether one of these treatments is appropriate for your eyes.
 You can also make an appointment with the optician if you have been diagnosed with a cataract, want to have it removed and want to get more information about the lens options.

-We recommend that people over the age of 60 have their eyes examined by an ophthalmologist, who investigates their optical health and whether refractive lens exchange is appropriate.
-If the ophthalmologist detects the beginnings of a cataract or you suspect this yourself, it is preferable to make an appointment for the ophthalmologist’s initial evaluation for cataract surgery, where you will meet the surgeon who will perform the procedure and find out more about different lens options.
+We recommend that people over the age of 60 have their eyes examined by an ophthalmologist, who will best examine the client's optical health and whether refractive lens exchange is appropriate.
+If the ophthalmologist detects the beginnings of a cataract or you suspect this yourself, it is preferable to make an appointment for the ophthalmologist’s initial evaluation for cataract surgery, where you will meet the surgeon who will perform the procedure and find out more about different lens options

 LASER VISION CORRECTION IS NOT PERFORMED IF:

-- you are pregnant, breastfeeding or it is less than six months since you gave birth
+• you are pregnant, or it is less than six months since you gave birth

-- you have an eye disease, e.g. cataract
+• you have an eye disease, e.g. cataracts